offbynull/learn/Math/input/input.md

    }
    ```

-   This will iterate forever if the divisor is 0 because the dividend would never become less than_REL the divisor -- the loop wouldn't terminate.
+   This will iterate forever if the divisor is 0 because the dividend would never become less than the divisor -- the loop wouldn't terminate.

    ```{note}
    Another way to think of this is that division is the inverse of multiplication (it undoes multiplication).
 If it were the case that 10/0=?, then ?\*0=10.
 We know that this can't be the case because ?\*0=0.